The 3-patch quarter square triangle quilt block is simply a combination of a quarter and half square triangle unit.

 To reveal the name of the design, position your cursor over the image.

 IF we have instructions for that block, the image is 'clickable'.
-At some point in 2014, all the images below will lead to a tutorial.
+At some point, all the images below will lead to a tutorial.

 There's plenty more to keep you busy!
 Just check out our Free Quilt Block Pattern Library to find blocks for your next quilting creation!